chaos-polymtl/lethe/doc/source/examples/rpt/photon-count-calculation-in-a-cylindrical-vessel/photon-count-calculation-in-a-cylindrical-vessel.rst

 - File containing particle positions for the second scenario  ``examples/rpt/count_calculation/positions_horizontaly.particle``
 - File containing particle positions for the third scenario:  ``examples/rpt/count_calculation/positions_vertical.particle``
 - File containing particle positions for the fourth scenario:  ``examples/rpt/count_calculation/positions_diagonal.particle``
+- Python script for post-processing the data: ``examples/rpt/count_calculation/rpt_count_calculation_plot.py``

 Description of the Case
 -------------------------
 In this example, four different sets of particle positions are studied for a given detector position.
-The four different scenarios studied in this example are :
+The four different scenarios studied in this example are:

 1. Horizontal translation of a particle along the x-axis
 2. Horizontal translation of a particle along the y-axis